rdbeach/JsonQuery/README.md

 Breif description of the methods.
 Look at the java code for specifics:

                 Static Methods:
-                Json.fromJson: Convers a JSON string to a JsonO object
+                Json.fromJson: Converts a JSON string to a JsonO object

                 Generic methods: